Botox for Crows Feet

 Find out about Botox injections and treatment for crows feet, also referred to as laugh lines or smile lines

-Facial lines can be a distressing indication of aging, appearing as early as the mid-twenties and influenced by genetics and sun exposure.
+Facial lines can be a distressing sign of aging, appearing as early as the mid-twenties and influenced by genetics and sun exposure.
 Crow’s feet are often among the first signs of aging due to the thin skin around the eyes.
-These fine lines at the corners of the eyes develop over time from expressions such as smiling, squinting, and laughing.
-As time passes, the structural proteins collagen and elastin, which provide support, elasticity, and a youthful appearance, begin to diminish, leading to wrinkles.
+These fine lines at the corners of the eyes are dynamic wrinkles that develop over time from expressions such as smiling, squinting, and laughing.
+Over time, the structural proteins collagen and elastin, which provide skin elasticity and a youthful appearance, diminish, leading to fine lines and wrinkles around the eyes.
 Botox treats crow’s feet by blocking nerve signals that trigger muscle contractions, preventing the formation of wrinkles.
 It is one of the most popular non-invasive cosmetic treatments worldwide because it consistently produces impressive results in quick treatment sessions with no downtime.
+Dr. Michele Green was among the first dermatologists in New York City to use Botox injections to treat crow’s feet.

-If you want to reduce the appearance of crow’s feet, Dr. Michele Green is here to help.
-Dr. Green is an internationally renowned leader in cosmetic dermatology with over 25 years of experience providing some of the world’s most discerning individuals with the best non-invasive cosmetic treatments, including Botox.
+Dr. Michele Green is an internationally renowned leader in cosmetic dermatology with over 25 years of experience providing some of the world’s most discerning individuals with the best non-invasive cosmetic treatments, including Botox, hyaluronic acid dermal fillers, lasers, and more.
 Dr. Green is an Allergan Platinum injector and was among the first dermatologists in NYC to offer cosmetic Botox treatment.
 Regarding facial rejuvenation, Dr. Green takes a holistic approach and embraces a less-is-more philosophy, customizing each patient’s cosmetic treatment plan to address their specific concerns and achieve their ideal results.
-She is consistently recognized as one of New York’s best board-certified dermatologists by Castle Connolly, Super Doctors, and New York Magazine for her dedication to her patients and expertise.
+She is consistently recognized by Castle Connolly, Super Doctors, New York Magazine, and The New York Times as one of New York’s best board-certified dermatologists for her dedication to her patients and expertise.

 Botox for Crows Feet MGWatermark